bostonaholic/test-more-behaviour/README.md

 #### context ####

-Use this to further establish deeper relations for a set of examples.
+Used to further establish deeper relations for a set of examples.
 This is best used when several examples have similar interactions with the system but have differring expectations.

 #### before_all ####